The Accessible Outdoors highlights lack of access to the natural world for people with disabilities

 Guests:

-Mitchka Saberi is the co-producer of this film and a documentarian with Golden Cage Films.
+Mitchka Saberi, co-producer of The Accessible Outdoors and a documentarian with Golden Cage Films

 Bonnie Lewkowicz, disability advocate and director of Accessible Northern California